 Birding-Wildlife and Primates:

-Rwenzori National Park is home to 70 species of mammal, including six Albertine Rift endemics; four are endemic to the park, and three are rare species.
+Rwenzori National Park is home to 70 mammal species, including six Albertine Rift endemics; four are endemic to the park, and three are rare species.
 Other mammals include the elephant, chimpanzee, Rwenzori otter, and leopard.
-Though wildlife is challenging to spot in the dense forest, do look out for primates such as colobus and blue monkeys, small antelope such as bushbucks, and unusual reptiles such as the three-horned chameleon.
+Though wildlife is challenging to spot in the dense forest, look out for primates such as colobus and blue monkeys, small antelope such as bushbucks, and unusual reptiles such as the three-horned chameleon.

 Birding enthusiasts will delight in the Rwenzori Mountains of the Moon, home to 217 bird species, including several Albertine Rift endemics.
 Among these are 17 species endemic to the park making Rwenzori a critical birding area.